 These reasons above cause loss of applications.
 So be careful in what you are accessing or downloading.

-How to stop apps from uninstalling on Android?
+How to stop apps getting deleted automatically on Android?

 1. Root Android phone